aimeos/aimeos-docs/src/manual/coupon-details.md

 : An internal label which helps you to identify the coupon and which can be used for searching in the administration interface.

 Provider (required)
-: This is the last part of the coupon provider class name, e.g. "FixedRebate" for the "\Aimeos\MShop\Coupon\Provider\FixedRebate".
-The name of the provider is **case sensitive**, so "fixedrebate" is not the same as "FixedRebate"!
+: This field contains the case-sensitive coupon provider class name, e.g. "FixedRebate".
 A list of available providers is shown when you click into the input field.
 Selecting a provider adds it to the input field.
 Furthermore, each provider can be enhanced by one or more decorators, which can be choosen from the drop-down list that appears when the "+" symbol next to the input field is clicked.
 Selecting a decorator adds it sequentially to the provider or any other previously added decorator(s).
 For a detailed description of all the available coupon providers and decorators provided by the Aimeos core, have a look at [Available coupons](coupons.md) and [Adding features](coupon-decorators.md).

 Start date (optional)